 - Saute onion and garlic.
 In a large stockpot, heat the oil over high heat until shimmering.
 Add the onion and garlic and saute until the onion starts to turn translucent, 3 to 5 minutes.
 Watch for scorching.

 - Add the vegetable broth.
 Add the broth, to taste, scraping up any browned bits.

 - Add veggies and spices.
 Add the corn, peas, green beans, carrot, tomato sauce, dill, paprika, cayenne, and salt and black pepper to taste.
 Bring to a low boil.
 (This may take up to 10 minutes.)

 - Boil the pasta.
 Add the pasta and cook until tender, another 7 minutes or so.
 Adjust the seasonings and serve.

-The soup can be cooled and stored in a covered container in the fridge for up to 4 days or in the freezer for up to 2 months.
+This vegan soup can be cooled and stored in a covered container in the fridge for up to 4 days or in the freezer for up to 2 months.
 Homemade soup is always one of the foods I love keeping my freezer.

 By their very nature, soup recipes are very budget-friendly.
 However, here are some of the strategies you can use to make this recipe even more economical:

 - Stock up on ingredients when they are on sale.
 When you see a good price on tomato sauce, broth, or your spices, buy a few extra to stash for later.
 You know you’ll use them.
 Stocking up can save you money.

 - Buy spices in bulk.
 I regularly buy larger containers of spices I use frequently, like pepper, sea salt, garlic powder, and smoked paprika.
 I store excess dried herbs and ground spices in the freezer if I know it will be awhile before I go through the large container.

 We love to hear your experiences with Good Cheap Eats.
 Click the STARS on the recipe card or leave a STARRED comment to let us know what you think of the recipe.